 According to the current understanding of pain mediation, opioid painkillers produce their pain relieving effect by activating an inhibitory pathway in the nervous system.
 Inhibitory pathways inhibit the transmission of pain signals into the brain.
 Scientists at Albert Einstein College of Medicine have published results suggesting that opioids also stimulate an excitatory pathway in the nervous system.
 The excitatory pathway partially counteracts pain inhibition and is believed to be a major cause of adverse side effects associated with opioid use, including the development of tolerance and addiction.
 In vitro studies on isolated nerve cells have helped researchers detect and analyze the unique properties of the inhibitory and excitatory pathways.
-At the normal clinical doses, the activation of the excitatory pathway.
+At the normal clinical doses, the activation of the excitatory pathway was previously undetected probably due to masking by the inhibitory pathway.